mmistakes/minimal-mistakes/_posts/2023-06-22-a-simple-rest-api-with-play-framework-and-scala.md

   override def httpFilters: Seq[EssentialFilter] = super.httpFilters
 }
 ```
 We combine the ManagerComponets and RepositoryComponents and we have our instances with minimum effort to initialize them.
-For this example this is an over engineered change, but in a more complex project this could be very usefull.
+For this example this is an over engineered change, but in a more complex project this could be very useful.

 We need to add the framework dependency on build.sbt
 ```scala